top of page

 GRIP GAINS for Obstacle Course Racing

-My favorite thing about Obstacle Course Racing is... well... the Obstacles!
-Yes, I also love the amazing scenery, especially during mountain races, and being outdoors overall but I really enjoy having to use strength and technique to make it through all the obstacles.
+My favorite thing about Obstacle Course Racing is...well...the Obstacles!
+Yes, I also love the amazing scenery, especially during mountain races, and being outdoors overall but I really enjoy having to use strength, skill, and technique to make it through all the obstacles.
 Not all obstacles seem like they require a lot of technique, but if you want to make it through them in the fastest/most efficient way possible, then it's definitely worth it to put in some solid obstacle training rather than just "getting through it".
+SO!
+Let's talk about grip gains for obstacle course racing.

 The majority of obstacles require a decent amount of grip/upper body strength and the ability to use that strength in a functional way.
 GO muscle VS. SHOW muscle.
 Someone who is a body builder will be extremely strong for lifting heavy weights but have very little ability to use that strength for obstacles like Spartan Race's Twister.
 To get 100% obstacle completion you need functional strength that can be used while swinging and twisting through the air in awkward positions.
 Another aspect you need to focus on is being able to use that functional grip strength while you are out of breath and your heart rate is high.
 It's one thing to be able to do obstacles isolated but a whole different world when you add in several miles of rough terrain running, wet/muddy hands, and other obstacles.